MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-protect-information.md

 ### Service-side auto-labeling when content is already saved

 This method is referred to as auto classification with sensitivity labels.
-You might also hear it referred to as auto-labeling for data at rest (documents in SharePoint and OneDrive) and data in transit (email that is sent or received by Exchange).
-For Exchange, it doesn't include emails at rest (mailboxes).
+You might also hear it referred to as auto-labeling for data at rest (for documents in SharePoint and OneDrive) and data in transit (for email that is sent or received by Exchange).
+For Exchange, it doesn't include emails in mailboxes at rest.

 Because this labeling is applied by the service itself rather than by user application, you don't need to worry about what apps users have and what version.
 As a result, this capability is immediately available throughout your organization and suitable for labeling at scale.
 Auto-labeling policies don't support recommended labeling because the user doesn't interact with the labeling process.
 Instead, the administrator runs the policies in simulation mode to help ensure the correct labeling of content before actually applying the label.

 For configuration instructions, see [How to configure auto-labeling policies for SharePoint, OneDrive, and Exchange](../compliance/apply-sensitivity-label-automatically.md#how-to-configure-auto-labeling-policies-for-sharepoint-onedrive-and-exchange).

-For data privacy, for sites of concern, push sensitivity labels for automatic encryption of content containing sensitive personal information.
+For data privacy within sites of concern, push sensitivity labels for automatic encryption of content containing sensitive personal information.

 ## Data loss prevention